MazArslan/overprovisioning/Overprovisioning.md

 Go to the Machine Pool tab

-create a new machine pool or select a pre-existing machine pool and turn on the auto-scaler (if it not enabled).
+Create a new machine pool or select a pre-existing machine pool and turn on the auto-scaler (if it not enabled).

 If using multiple Machine Pools, I would recommend that you label it, so you can have the deployments fixed to a certain machine pool.